2024–25 United Rugby Championship: Highest attendances

 As in previous season, the largest attendances were broadly in 'derby' games which counted for the regional shields, the largest of which created a league record 80,468 for Leinster versus Munster at Croke Park, Dublin.
+The Grand Final also achieved a sizeable crowd, coming in fourth in the list of attendances for the season.
+Further down, Connacht continued the recent tradition of bumper crowds in one-off Irish derbies at GAA stadia, with an attendance of over 27,000 at MacHale Park, Castlebar, Mayo to face Munster easily beating the record for a Connacht home match.